By: Melissa C. Angeline

 As for existing employees, the DOL has established a December 7, 2011 deadline for distributing copies of the notice, either in hard copy or by e-mail, and for posting the notice.
 Employers must post the notice in hard copy at a conspicuous location in the workplace, and must post the notice electronically on any intranet or internet systems to which all employees have exclusive access.

-Employers that typically buy pre-packaged posters covering various federal and state employment laws should contact their vendor immediately to obtain posters that have been updated through November 7, 2011 to include these notices.
+Employers that typically buy pre-packaged posters covering various federal and state employment laws should contact their vendor immediately to obtain posters updated as of November 7, 2011.
 In the meantime, employers can download the 6-page notice from the DOL’s internet site and post it alongside their other mandatory notices.